PierreSenellart/theoremkb/README.md

 TKB is the project located in `src/` consisting of a command line interface and a web interface to manage PDF documents, annotate them and train machine learning models to perform information extraction.

+Extraction of mathematical results is based upon 3 approaches:

+1. Using the styling based information
+2. Using Computer Vision based object detection to identify mathematical results
+3. Using NLP based techniques such as transformers and LSTM networks

 ### Installation

+For Computer Vision and NLP based extractions (Please follow the jupyter notebooks) in the directory `/Computer_Vision` and `NLP`

 The project makes use of Python for the back-end and Typescript/React for the frontend.
 It's recommended to use virtual environments for Python such as `anaconda`.
 For the front-end,